-The lydian mode is the fourth mode of the major scale.
-There are seven mode named ionian, dorian, phrygian, lydian, mixolydian, aeolian and locrian.
-It is a major type scale (because of its major third) and very used to play over major chords, This mode has a very interesting sound because of its #4 (or #11) it is similar to the ionian mode but has a raised fourth (#4) instead of a perfect fourth.
-Playing the F lydian mode over a C major chord is the same as playing the C ionian mode starting with the fourth (F).
-Lydian mode gets interesting when it is played over a major chord, for example playing a F lydian scale over a FM7 brings tension because of the raised fourth / raised eleventh (#4), it sounds "Lydian".
+The Lydian mode is the fourth mode of the major scale.
+It is similar to the Ionian mode, but has a raised fourth (#4) instead of a perfect fourth.
+It gets interesting when it is played over a major chord, for example playing a F lydian over a FM7 brings a little bit of tension because of the raised fourth / raised eleventh (#4 - #11).

 |F Lydian mode||F||G||A||B||C||D||E|